 - Have a plan: Shelter or evacuate?
 Determine whether you will shelter-in at your home or evacuate

-- Trash Pickup: The North Miami Public Works Department will continue to provide regularly scheduled sanitation services (garbage, bulk and recycling pick up service) until winds reach 35 mph.
+- Trash Pickup: Regularly scheduled sanitation services will continue (garbage, bulk and recycling pick up service) until winds reach 35 mph.
 Do not place your garbage out for collection unless it is your regular day of service.
-No special pick ups will be scheduled prior to a storm.
-Do not begin any tree pruning or household clean up activities at this time.
+No special pick-ups will be scheduled prior to a storm.
+Do not begin any tree pruning or household clean-up activities at this time.
 Secure all loose items in your yard by bringing them indoors or tightly securing them to the ground.
 It is also possible that regular sanitation service will not reserve immediately following the storm, in the event that crews are needed to first clear the streets of debris for emergency vehicles.

 - Sand Bag Program: The North Miami Public Works Department offers free sand bags to North Miami home owners (proof of residency) once a hurricane watch is issue din our area.
 Five sand bags per home may be picked up from the North Miami Motor Pool, 1855 NE 142 Street.

 - Evacuation Zones: Any and all property located east of Biscayne Boulevard (US1) in North Miami falls within a designated evacuation zone, as determined by Miami-Dade County.
 It is recommended that residents of this area evacuate should a storm threaten our area.
 Depending upon the strength of the storm such an evacuation may be mandatory.

 - American Red Cross Evacuation Centers: Miami-Dade County and the American Red Cross will designate public evacuation centers to open based on the storm's strength and projected impact area.
 If you fell that your home is not safe or if you live in an evacuation zone, plan to evacuate.
 A public shelter is a last resort.

 - Emergency Evacuation Bus Pick Up Sites: Miami-Dade Transit will activate specific bus pick up sites during an emergency evacuation.
 The pick-up site and buses will have signs that read "Emergency Evacuation"